Jorginho endures penalty nightmare on 100th Chelsea appearance | Goal.com

 Chelsea had been on a streak of 16 consecutive scored penalties in the Premier League, with their last miss coming when Eden Hazard failed to score against Manchester City in April 2017.

-It was also the first time that Alisson had saved a penalty for Liverpool, with the Brazilian having conceded on all three previous attempts.
+It was also the first time that Alisson had saved a penalty for Liverpool, with the Brazilian having conceded on two previous attempts.

 1 - Jorginho has missed a penalty for the first time in nine attempts for Chelsea in all competitions, while this was Alisson's first penalty save for Liverpool since joining the club (three faced).
 Reach. pic.twitter.com/lgo1uhSyqf— OptaJoe (@OptaJoe) September 20, 2020